saapra/writeups/whitehat19Quals/web3.md

 ## Exploit

-Download the Exploit script at `https://github.com/mpgn/Rails-doubletap-RCE` and run on the server to get the flag.
+* Download the Exploit script at `https://github.com/mpgn/Rails-doubletap-RCE` and run on the server to get a reverse shell.
+* The shell we get is of user trex. /bin/bash is SUID binary owned by user sauropod.
+* `bash -p` to switch to user sauropod and retrieve the flag

 ## Flag